madrasafree/spoken-arabic-dictionary/README.md

-# Spoken Arabic Dictionary Project - Current (Old Version)
+# Spoken Arabic Dictionary Project - Current (Legacy Version)

 Welcome to the repository for the Spoken Arabic Dictionary, currently hosted at [milon.madrasafree.com](https://milon.madrasafree.com/).
 This project serves as a free resource for Hebrew speakers who are interested in learning and speaking Arabic.